lenkunz/anthropic-proxy/README.md

 View API documentation: `http://localhost:5000/docs`

-Note: This project is actively maintained and tested.
-The simplified single-model approach with configurable token scaling provides robust production reliability.
+Note: This project is maintained and tested.
+The single-model approach with configurable token scaling provides reliable operation.

 ## Documentation